bosoninfo/Resource_Power-BI-Desktop/Chapter03/README.md

 # TRANSFORM DATA WITH THE POWER QUERY EDITOR

+## :potted_plant:Overview:potted_plant:

+In this chapter, we will explore the Power Query Editor, a powerful tool in Power BI for cleaning and transforming data to suit our needs.
+We will cover how to use the Power Query Editor, reduce rows, filter, set data types, replace values, unpivot columns, and transform columns.
+By the end of this chapter, you will have a solid understanding of the Power Query Editor's capabilities and how to use it to streamline your data preparation process.

+Section 1: Use the Power Query Editor
+We'll begin by learning how to access the Power Query Editor and navigate its various features.
+We will also discuss the importance of setting properties and the applied steps pane.

+Section 2: Reduce Rows
+In this section, we will explore techniques for reducing the number of rows in our dataset, such as sorting, filtering, and removing errors.

+Section 3: Filter, Set Data Type, Replace Values
+Here, we will dive into the process of filtering data, setting data types, and replacing values in our dataset.
+We will work with an example using historical census data.

+Section 4: Unpivot Columns
+Occasionally, we might need to unpivot data from a pivot table format to a more suitable format for visualization.
+We will learn how to do this using the Power Query Editor.

+Section 5: Transform Columns
+Finally, we will explore the various transformation options available for text, number, and date & time columns in the Power Query Editor.
+This will help you make the most of your data and prepare it for insightful visualizations.

+By the end of this chapter, you will have a strong foundation in using the Power Query Editor to clean and transform data, making it easier to create powerful visualizations and gain valuable insights from your data.

+---
 |Table of Sections|
 |---|
 |<ul><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter03/README.md#use-the-power-query-editor">Use the Power Query Editor</a></li><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter03/README.md#reduce-rows">Reduce rows</a></li><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter03/README.md#filter-set-data-type-replace-values">Filter, set data type, replace values</a></li><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter03/README.md#unpivot-columns">Unpivot columns</a></li><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter03/README.md#transform-columns">Transform columns</a></li></ul>|